vegaprotocol/ethereum-slack-bot/README.md

 network_name can be mainnet or ropsten. e.g.,
     node src/index.js --network=mainnet

-Under /contract_addresses there must be a corresponding file with contract addresses named after the selected network using the `--network` flag above. e.g., mainnet.js or ropsten.js
+Under /contract_addresses there must be a corresponding configuration file with contract addresses named after the selected network using the `--network` flag above. e.g., mainnet.js or ropsten.js

-Update starting block number `fromBlock` variable in `index.js` prior to launching script.
+Update starting block number `fromBlock` variable in configuration file prior to launching script.